NicholasDroppa/cse15l-lab-reports/lab1.md

 ![Image](cd3.png)

-Working directory: /home/lecture1
+Working directory: `/home/lecture1`

-Running the cd command with a path to a file as the argument failed to change the current working directory, and instead printed out a line of text.
+Running the `cd` command with a path to a file as the argument failed to change the current working directory, and instead printed out a line of text indicating that `README` is not a directory.

-This output is an error, as the cd command is only meant to take directories as arguments.
+This output is an error, as the `cd` command is only meant to take directories as arguments.

 ---
 # ls